System Context

 - introducing a SPA layer,

-- separating frontend contracts from internal domain models,
+- separating frontend contracts from domain models,

-- establishing a Backend-for-Frontend (BFF) boundary.
+- establishing a Backend-for-Frontend (BFF) layer.

 Transformation Strategy

-The approach is evolutionary, not disruptive.
+The approach is evolutionary, not revolutionary.

 - separating orchestration from state transitions,